typedb-osi/typedb-cti/README.md

 $use (used-by: $malware, used: $attack-pattern) isa use;
 ```

-Running this query will return 15 different `attack-patterns`, all of which have a relation of type `use` to the FakeSpy `malware`.
+Running this query will return 15 different `attack-patterns`, all of which have a relation of type `use` to the `malware`.
 This is how it is visualised in TypeDB Studio:

 ![TypeDB Studio](Images/query_1.png)

-2. *What attack patterns are used by the malwares that were used by the intrusion set APT28?*
+2. What attack patterns are used by the malwares that were used by the intrusion set APT28?
 ```
 match
 $intrusion isa intrusion-set, has name "APT28";